 People will come from all kinds of places.
 I do really well in that particular section of the United States.
 So I’m not worried about that part at all.
 Those people are great, rowdy fans.

-photography by ANDREW MACPHERSON
+Photography by: photography by ANDREW MACPHERSON